ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   This boolean property specifies whether the application needs the transport protocol to ensure that data is received completely and without corruption on the other side.
 This also entails being notified when a Connection is closed or aborted.
-This property applies to connections and connection groups.
+This property applies to Connections and Connection Groups.
 This is a strict requirement.
 The default is to enable Reliable Data Transfer.

 * Preservation of data ordering:
   This boolean property specifies whether the application needs the transport protocol to assure that data is received by the application on the other end in the same order as it was sent.
-This property applies to connections and connection groups.
+This property applies to Connections and Connection Groups.
 This is a strict requirement.
 The default is to preserve data ordering.

 * Configure reliability on a per-Message basis:
   This boolean property specifies whether an application considers it useful to indicate its reliability requirements on a per-Message basis.
-  This property applies to connections and connection groups.
+  This property applies to Connections and Connection Groups.
 This is not a strict requirement.
 The default is to not have this option.

 * Use 0-RTT session establishment with an idempotent Message:
-  This boolean property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during connection establishment, potentially multiple times.
+  This boolean property specifies whether an application would like to supply a Message to the transport protocol before Connection establishment, which will then be reliably transferred to the other side before or during Connection establishment, potentially multiple times.
   See also {{send-idempotent}}.
 This is a strict requirement.
 The default is to not have this option.

-* Multiplex connections:
+* Multiplex Connections:
   This boolean property specifies that the application would prefer multiple Connections between the same endpoints within a Connection Group to be multiplexed onto a single underlying transport connection where possible,